alfie-ns/StaffSync-APP/docs/Report_COMP2000_StaffSync.md

   - Secure login system; when admin creates a new employee, on the first-time login, the employee will change the password to what THEY want, it's initially autocreated as EMP{employeeId}
   - Session management
-  - Protection against common mobile app vulnerabilities
-  - Regular security updates

 The final component of LSEP is ensuring that Professional standards are met which meant following best practices such as:

 - Regular code commits
 - Clean code principles
 - Comprehensive documentation
-- Testing procedures i.e. logging**
+- Testing procedures i.e. *logging*

 ## Design